 Mindset and Productivity Coach Liz Huber recommends planning your week before it starts.
 She recommends planning your week with your top priorities in mind and then scheduling everything into your calendar.
 Huber herself plans out her week on Sundays, meaning that by Monday morning she was all ready to go.

-Other productivity experts recommend that at the end of your workday, you create a todo list for the following day.
-Thomas Opping comments “Don’t start your day making a list of things to do when you could be working.”
+Other productivity experts recommend that at the end of your workday, you evaluate that days todo list and create a new list for the following day.
+This gives you a head start for the next morning.

 Since your meeting notes and calendar events are all in Fellow, why not record this planning in Fellow as well?
-That way everything is all in one place.
-There are also some default templates to try such as a “Weekly Planner” and “Things I Need to Do”.
+As Stacey Harmon highlighted in a recent #ManagerChats, centralizing your ideas and tasks in one central place is a great way to start building the habit of productivity.
+If you are unsure where to start, Fellow also has some default templates to try such as a “Weekly Planner” and “Things I Need to Do”.

 It can be great for prioritizing what things you are able to accomplish in the week.
 If there is something that is not needed immediately, you can add it to a future weekly plan.
 It is still important, it just doesn’t need to be done this week!